bitrix24/b24restdocs/api-reference/landing/rights/landing-role-is-enabled.md

 >
 > Who can execute the method: administrator

-The method `landing.role.isEnabled` determines which model is currently enabled in the project, role-based or extended.
+The method `landing.role.isEnabled` determines which model is currently enabled in the project, either the extended or role-based model.

 ## Parameters